Amid Mardi Gras joy, tears for bicyclists killed in traffic

 “I didn’t know them ...
 I drive by here every day,” said one man, who choked up before pinning a bouquet to an oak tree near the bike lane and walking away.

-Friends told New Orleans news outlets that Walls was the executive director of Emerging Philanthropists of New Orleans, which provides financial support for projects in underserved communities.
+Friends told local news outlets that Walls was the executive director of Emerging Philanthropists of New Orleans, which provides financial support for projects in underserved communities.

-She was also a member of the Krewe of Red Beans, a marching club known for light-hearted costumes that marches annually on the Monday before Mardi Gras.
-Their parade was to go on as scheduled Monday afternoon but club founder Devin DeWulf told The Associated Press that it would begin with a funeral dirge for Walls.
+She was also a member of the Krewe of Red Beans, a marching club known for light-hearted costumes that marches annually the day before Mardi Gras.
+Their parade stepped off as scheduled Monday afternoon.
+But it began with a slow, funereal “Just a Closer Walk with Thee” in her memory by the Treme Brass Band before the up-tempo march began.

+“I think we can all dance extra for her today to celebrate her life,” krewe founder Devin DeWulf said, as he addressed the costumed crowd just before the march began.

 Hynes was a former New Orleans resident and Tulane Law School graduate who was visiting during Mardi Gras.
 He had been married for a year and was waiting for his wife to join him on his New Orleans visit, his mother-in-law told The New Orleans Advocate.